Sinking of the RMS Lusitania: Board of Trade investigation

+However, Turner could have also accomplished his desired arrival time at high speed by zig-zagging, albeit at a higher cost in fuel.
+Naval instructions about zig-zagging were read to the captain, who confirmed that he had received them, though later added that they did not appear to be as he recollected.
+This was unsurprising, since the general regulations quoted had been approved only on 25 April, after Lusitania's last arrival in New York, and started distribution on 13 May, after she sank, though Turner's response indicated that he had received some earlier specific instructions on 16 April.
+Turner expressed that his interpretation of the advice he did receive was to zig-zag once submarines were sighted, which would be useless in the case of a surprise submerged attack.

+Although the Admiralty instructed ships to keep well offshore, it was also not clear how far this meant.
+The Admiralty claimed that Turner had only been 8 nmi away, while his actual distance when hit was 13 nmi.
+Both were still substantially more distant than the 2 nmi distant course ships would have taken during peacetime, which ironically also would have caused Lusitania to miss the submarine.
+However, Turner had been intent on bringing the ship far closer.
 Turner stated that he had discussed the matter of what course the ship should take with his two most senior officers, Captain Anderson and Chief Officer Piper, neither of whom survived.
-The three had agreed that the Admiralty warning of "submarine activity 20 miles [20 nmi] south of Coningbeg" effectively overrode other Admiralty advice to keep to 'mid channel', which was where the submarine had been reported.
-He had, therefore, ordered the change of course at 12:40, intending to bring the ship closer to land and then take a course north of the reported submarine.
+The three had agreed that the Admiralty warning of "submarine activity 20 miles [20 nmi] south of Coningbeg" effectively overrode other Admiralty advice to keep to 'mid channel', which was where he believed the submarines to be.
+He had, therefore, approached the Head of Kinsale to obtain a bearing, intending to bring the ship closer to land and then take a course north of the reported submarine a mere half mile away from shore.
+It was while steering a straight course to obtain this bearing that the attack came.

 At one point in the proceedings, Smith attempted to press a point he was making, by quoting from a signal sent to British ships.
 Lord Mersey queried which message this was, and it transpired that the message in question existed in the version of evidence given to Smith by the Board of Trade Solicitor, Sir Ellis Cunliffe, but not in versions given to others.
 Cunliffe explained the discrepancy by saying that different versions of the papers had been prepared for use, depending whether the enquiry had been in camera or not, but the message quoted appeared never to have existed.
 Lord Mersey observed that it was his job to get at the truth, and thereafter became more critical of Admiralty evidence.